larunglbay/mynote/README.md

-mynote
+# mynote
 ==================

-This app was initialized with [create-near-app]
+This app was initialized with [create-near-app] use to demo note app using NEAR smartcontract

 Quick Start